coleam00/trainers-ally/README.md

 > Note: You should not commit your `.env` file or it will expose secrets that will allow others to control access to your various OpenAI and authentication provider accounts.

 Finally, to install the necessary NPM packages for the frontend and start it, run the following commands while your current directory is the root of the repo.
-Note that this assumes you already have Node, NPM, and PNPM installed on your system.
+Note that this assumes you already have Node (version 20.8.0 or higher), NPM (version 10.1.0 or higher), and PNPM (version 9.3.0 or higher) installed on your system.
 Feel free to use NPM instead of PNPM commands as well:

 ```bash
 pnpm install